ttab/eslight/README.md

 The endpoints will be used for round robin access to distribute load and retries if any endpoint fails.

+The arguments can be one or multiple strings or one or multiple arrays of strings.

 ## `exec([verb], path part, ..., [query], [body])`

 ### `[verb]`